-The Authority shall ensure that no other entity operates in the Contract Area for a different category of Resources in a manner which might interfere with the rights granted to the Contractor.
+The Authority, in consultation with a Contractor, shall ensure that no other entity operates in the Contract Area for a different category of Resources in a manner which might interfere with the rights granted to the Contractor.

-An exploitation contract shall provide for security of tenure and shall not be revised, suspended or terminated except in accordance with articles 18 and 19 of annex III to the Convention.
+An exploitation contract shall provide for security of tenure and shall not be revised, suspended or terminated except in accordance with the terms of the exploitation contract.

-In relation to Exploration activities in the Contract Area, the applicable Exploration Regulations shall continue to apply.
-In particular, the Contractor shall be expected to continue to show due diligence in conducting Exploration activities in the Contract Area, together with the payment of applicable fees and the reporting of such activities to the Authority in accordance with the applicable Exploration Regulations.
+In relation to Exploration activities in the Contract Area conducted under an exploitation contract, the applicable Exploration Regulations shall continue to apply and as set out in the relevant Guidelines.
+In particular, the Contractor shall be expected to continue to show due diligence in conducting Exploration activities in the Contract Area, together with the payment of applicable fees and the reporting of such activities and its results to the Authority in accordance with the applicable Exploration Regulations, including under regulation 38(2)(k).

+Regulation 20

-Draft regulation 21 Term of exploitation contracts
+Term of exploitation contracts

-Subject to the provisions of section 8.3 of the exploitation contract, the maximum initial term of an exploitation contract is 30 years.
-The Authority and the Contractor may agree to a shorter period in the light of the expected economic life of the Exploitation activities of the Resource category set out in the Mining Workplan.
+Subject to the provisions of section 8.3 of the exploitation contract, the maximum initial term of an exploitation contract is 30 years, taking account of the expected economic life of the Exploitation activities of the Resource category set out in the Mining Workplan and including a reasonable time period for construction of commercial-scale mining and processing systems.

 An application to renew an exploitation contract shall be made in writing addressed to the Secretary-General and shall be made no later than one year before the expiration of the initial period or renewal period, as the case may be, of the exploitation contract.

-The Contractor shall supply such documentation as specified in the Guidelines.
+The Contractor shall supply such documentation as may be specified in the Guidelines.
+If the Contractor wishes to make any changes to a Plan of Work and such changes are Material Changes, the contractor shall submit a revised Plan of Work.

-The Commission shall consider such application to renew an exploitation contract at its next meeting, provided the documentation required under paragraph 2 has been circulated at least 30 Days prior to the commencement of that meeting of the Commission.
+The Commission shall consider such application to renew an exploitation contract at its next meeting, provided the documentation required under paragraph 3 has been circulated at least 30 Days prior to the commencement of that meeting of the Commission.

+In making its recommendations to the Council under paragraph 6 below, including any proposed amendments to the Plan of Work or revised Plan of Work, the Commission shall take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under regulation 58.

 The Commission shall recommend to the Council the approval of an application to renew an exploitation contract, and an exploitation contract shall be renewed by the Council, provided that: